phpbb/documentation/development/extensions/tutorial_testing.rst

     FAILURES!
     Tests: 9, Assertions: 49, Failures: 1.

-The reason is, that the test suite compares the response for the correct format (valid HTML, without debug errors) and a successful status code ``200``.
+The reason is that the test suite compares the response for the correct format (valid HTML, without debug errors) and a successful status code ``200``.

 Therefor we need to adjust the bertie test, because we return a ``403`` status